 Don’t tailgate behind a snow plow.
 The plow could slow suddenly or stop if it comes up on a snow drift or a stalled car, causing you to rear end the plow if you are not paying attention.

 If you are injured in an accident with a snow plow, a personal injury attorney may bring a claim against the city or business employing the operator and/or owning the equipment.
 You may be entitled to seek compensation for your pain and suffering, medical bills, and lost wages.
+Talk to a commercial truck accidents lawyer Garden City, NY about your case to see if you might be entitled to compensation for your losses and injuries.
+Once they analyze the documents and evidence, use accident reconstruction experts if necessary, and talk to witnesses, they can estimate the value of your claim.
+Sometimes, if an insurance claim is not enough to cover your damages, they could file a lawsuit against the liable party or parties.
 If you have lost a family member in a snow plow accident, a wrongful death lawsuit may be appropriate to obtain justice.